 As you upload modules and materials, you can tell Zippy Courses which ones you want to associate with each pricing tier.

 This screenshot shows how simple it is to create a different course package for each tier, just by choosing fields in a drop-down menu!
-Here you can see that all 3 tiers have access to Module 2, but only Platinum and Gold tiers can access the Bonus Training Videos in Unit 4.

-As you set up each pricing tier, you also determine how much each tier costs, whether you accept only or monthly payments, or whether your course will operate as a monthly membership with new lessons added regularly.
+As you set up each pricing tier, you also determine how much each tier costs, whether you accept annual or monthly payments, or whether your course will operate as a monthly membership with new lessons added regularly.

 Still not enough options for you?

 You also have the option to add a Launch Window to one or all of your tiers, so the course enrollment opens and closes on specific dates.
 This can create a sense of urgency for your audience as they will want to get in before the window closes, potentially increasing your sales for the course.